|

 activity is for the birthday boy or girl.
 Gather picture

-colorful backpack for the family to read together at home.
+in a colorful backpack for the family to read together

-Add a class journal so that the child can document his/her
+at home.
+Add a class journal so that the child can

-interactive center.
-Be sure to include instructions for the
+sure to include instructions for the parents and plan

-parents and plan for summer birthdays.
-Your students will
+for summer birthdays.
+Your students will look forward to

 Suggestions for Center